Pension Data

 EU Ageing Report

 The Ageing Report is a report drawn up by the EU Commission every three years which illustrates and analyses the most important parameters of expenditure on old age in the Member States.
-The most recent report is the EU Ageing Report 2021.
+The most recent report is the EU Ageing Report 2024 (PDF, 3 MB).

-The 2021 Pension Adequacy Report: current and future income adequacy in old age in the EU (abbreviated to Adequacy Report) was compiled by the Directorate General for Employment, Social Affairs and Inclusion of the European Commission and presented in June 2021.
-It is the fourth report (after 2012 2015 and 2018) on the adequacy of pensions.
-It consists of two parts: Adequacy Report 2021 Vol. I (Analyses) und Adequacy Report 2021 Vol. II (Country Reports), which are available from the website of the European Commission.
+The 2024 Pension Adequacy Report: current and future income adequacy in old age in the EU (abbreviated to Adequacy Report) was compiled by the Directorate General for Employment, Social Affairs and Inclusion of the European Commission and presented in June 2024.
+It is the fourth report (after 2012 2015 2018 and 2021) on the adequacy of pensions.
+It consists of two parts: Adequacy Report 2024 Vol. I (Analyses) (PDF, 7 MB)und Adequacy Report 2024 Vol. II (Country Reports) (PDF, 7 MB), which are available from the website of the European Commission.

 OECD – Pensions at a Glance